portworx/px-docs/_includes/asg/ebs-template.md

 ### Limiting storage nodes.

-PX allows you to create a homogenous cluster where some of the nodes are storage nodes and rest of them are storageless.
-You can specify the number of storage nodes in your cluster by setting the ```max_drive_set_count``` input argument.
+PX allows you to create a heterogenous cluster where some of the nodes are storage nodes and rest of them are storageless.
+Based on the PX version follow one of the below procedure.

-Modify the input arguments to PX as shown in the below examples.
+#### PX Version 1.5

+{% include asg/storage-less-node-1.5.md %}

+Examples:

+* `"-s", "type=gp2,size=200", "-max_storage_nodes_per_zone", "1"`

+For a cluster of 6 nodes spanning 3 zones (us-east-1a,us-east-1b,us-east-1c), in the above example PX will have 3 storage nodes (one in each zone) and 3 storage less nodes.
+PX will create a total 3 EBS volumes of size 200 each and attach one EBS volume to each storage node.

+* `"-s", "type=gp2,size=200", "-s", "type=io1,size=100,iops=1000", "-max_storage_nodes_per_zone", "2"`

+For a cluster of 9 nodes spanning 2 zones (us-east-1a,us-east-1b), in the above example PX will have 4 storage nodes and 5 storage less nodes.
+PX will create a total of 8 EBS volumes (4 of size 200 and 4 of size 100).
+PX will attach a set of 2 EBS volumes (one of size 200 and one of size 100) to each of the 4 storage nodes..

+#### PX Version 1.4 and older

+{% include asg/storage-less-node-1.4.md %}

 Examples: